virlyananda/EM-ImageProcessing/tomo-processing/README.md

 **Walkthrough**

 Before executing this script, make sure all the supporting metafiles (.xf, .xtilt, .tlt) and parameters files (eraser.com, newst.com, and tilt.com) are present in both even/odd directories.
 In our procedure, the content of each parameters files were adjusted (e.g., stack names, sizes, mode, etc.) before executing this step.
+In addition to this, the script is specifically designed to work with fractions acquired from Krios (MIT).

+Both even and odd tomograms must be in floating-point data type and with voxel size ~9-12A to be fed into cryoCARE training.

 *For 2D stacks comprising of >50 fractions(frames) with additional adjustments, please follow the 1-generateEVENODD.sh and 2-generateTomo.sh scripts to generate both tomograms.